-Despite rumours of an aggressive development and shipping schedule, there's no official word about what's in the next version of Windows, but there are plenty of rumours (many of them from Chinese enthusiast sites that claim to have leaked builds), plus more reliable information from job adverts for the Windows and Windows Phone teams.
-Could it be that we'll get Windows 8.2 first?
+Despite rumors of an aggressive development and shipping schedule, there's no official word about what's in the next version of Windows, but there are plenty of rumors (many of them from Chinese enthusiast sites that claim to have leaked builds), plus more reliable information from job postings for the Windows and Windows Phone teams.

 There are also patents, which may or may not be relevant, and some rare comments from developers on the Windows team.
 Here's what we've heard about Windows 9 and what we think is happening.

 What is it?
 A complete update of Windows

 When is it out?
 We expect it to be out in 2015